Are you looking for reviews of Disney’s Beach Club and Yacht Club resorts at Walt Disney World?

-If you are wanting to travel to Disney’s Hollywood Studios from the Beach Club Resort, you have several options to get there.
+If you are wanting to travel to Disney’s Hollywood Studios from the Beach Club Resort or the Yacht Club, you have several options to get there.

 You can walk along the scenic paths to the theme park, which takes about 20 minutes.
 You can also take the water shuttle from the Beach Club to Hollywood Studios.
 Since the boat makes some stops along the way, this also takes about 20 minutes.

 You can also utilize the Skyliner from the International Gateway.
 This gondola ride will take you straight to Hollywood Studios.

 to Magic Kingdom

 If you want to access Magic Kingdom from the Yacht Club and Beach Club Resorts, you will need to board the Disney bus outside the lobby of one of the hotels.

 Depending on when you are visiting WDW, this shuttle bus may combine pickups by stopping at both the Beach Club and Disney’s Yacht Club.